insure logo

 Centerville$923

-The Iowa DMV requires all drivers to have the following minimum car insurance coverage:
+The Iowa DMV requires all drivers to carry at least the following coverage:

 • $20,000 for injury or death per person